History of our Churches

 All Saints’ Church is the older church.
 It is a grade 1 listed building dating back to the 12th century, though on the site of a much older Saxon church of which only one small arch remains.
 The tower is particularly splendid and visible for miles out to sea.
 It is set in a well-maintained six-acre churchyard.
 The church is well maintained and is the venue for the majority of weddings and funerals.
 A highlight of the year is the Christmas Tree Festival on the 2nd weekend of December.
 It is right on the borders of the parish and some distance from the majority of housing.
 It is featured in “England’s thousand best churches” by Simon Jenkins.
 This parish church is held in much affection by the townspeople and is used regularly for worship throughout the year.

-All Saints’ is open from Mid-May to mid-September every afternoon from 2.50 to 4.30 – if someone wishes to visit at other times (Summer or Winter) they should telephone Janet Russell on 01206 305552 if possible at least two weeks beforehand.
+All Saints’ is open from Mid-May to mid-September every afternoon from 2.30 to 4.30 – if someone wishes to visit at other times (Summer or Winter) they should telephone Janet Russell on 01206 305552 if possible at least two weeks beforehand.
 Visits are suspended during the lockdown.

 Find out more about the history of All Saints by clicking on the links below.